Courses Taught:

 SSW 685 Seminar: Narrative Adaptation

 What do Sin City, Casablanca, Uncle Vanya, and The Pelican Brief all have in common?
 Whether comic books, novels, plays, or vintage films of yesteryear, the Hollywood “money machine” has always been keenly interested in the acquisition, use and packaging of pre-sold products adapted for film.
-Indeed, students of the screen cannot hope to be equipped to compete in today’s rough and tumble industry, or to join the ranks of A-list professionals working in Hollywood, without a firm grasp of the art of narrative adaptation.
 This course explores the ways prose fiction, stageplays, and screenplays are written.
 Through a variety of screenings, course exercises, and deep reading, it further examines what constitutes an adaptable prose fiction piece and, further, how that piece can be transformed into teleplay, stageplay, or screenplay format.
 The course revolves around the creation of a Treatment, Step Outline and Key Scenes to match a full length teleplay, stageplay, or screenplay – ending with a discussion of copyright, securing the option agreement, and a general overview of the business of film adaptation.

 “I feel I have a lot to learn from you—and I thought it a bold move to let us read an earlier piece of yours for this course....
 I’m definitely enjoying this course already and I like the choices you’ve made regarding the movies, stories and texts.
 Blessings, D.C.!”
 (Student Email, Summer 2008)